 At any time patients may provide feedback or make a complaint.

-At least every 3 years we use a systematic method for collection patient experience feedback.
+At least every 3 years we use a systematic method for collection of patient experience feedback.

 We collect feedback using: